 Facebook equips itself with non-invasive solutions to connect brain and computer.

-In a not so happy period between Antitrust investigations and defections for the Libra project, Facebook makes an important gift in the development of brain-computer interfaces by acquiring CTRL-labs.
+In a not exactly happy period between Antitrust investigations and defections for the Libra project, Facebook gives itself an important gift in the development of brain-computer interfaces by acquiring CTRL-labs.

 CTRL-Labs has created a non-invasive brain-computer interface (my yardstick is Neuralink, indeed very cumbersome) and with less headache than a pair of haptic gloves.